Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 After successful execution, you will see screen like below:
 ![][19]

-Execute a single PowerShell script to
+In your DestDir, execute a single PowerShell script in administrator mode to

 - Download and install AzCopy, if AzCopy is not installed
 - Copy data from the public blob to your private blob storage account with AzCopy